IBM-Cloud/insurance-catalog/README.md

 # insurance-catalog

 A Node.js app that serves as an API into the policy database for the [insurance-store-front][store_front_url].
-To store the insurance policies, we use a [Cloudant NoSQL DB][cloudant_url].
+To store the insurance policies, we use a [Cloudant NoSQL DB][cloudant_url] and then utilize [Watson Tradeoff Analytics][ta_url] to evaluate comparisons between the them.

 In order to deploy the full set of microservices involved in the insurance-store demo, check out the [insurance-toolchain repo][toolchain_url].